 Using this method in a carbon steel wok, it will only take you 20 minutes or so, rather than the hours spent slowly caramelising onions in a pot on low heat for French onion soup.

-When the onions are just about done, add the sea salt, white pepper, garlic powder, ground paprika and ground star anise, stir well to combine over low heat for another minute or two, then turn off the heat and transfer the onions to a cold dish to allow them to cool, then refrigerate until needed.
+When the onions are just about done, add the sea salt, white pepper, garlic powder, ground paprika and ground star anise, and for an even more onion-y flavour add onion powder.
+Then stir well to combine over low heat for another minute or two.
+Turn off the heat and transfer to a cold dish to allow to cool, then refrigerate until needed.

 If you don’t do a lot of cooking with spices, start with half my suggested measures, taste, and add more little by little to suit your palate.
 We love intense, complex flavours, but not everybody does.

 While we recommend a mortar and pestle for herb and spice pastes, for dips such as this, and the smoked salmon dip I shared a few weeks ago, a food processor will do the job for you.